radius-project/docs/docs/content/guides/recipes/howto-author-recipes/index.md

 ---
 type: docs
 title: "How-To: Author a Radius Recipe"
-linkTitle: "How-To: Author a Radius Recipe"
+linkTitle: "Author a Radius Recipe"
-description: "This guide will show you how to use your infrastructure as code language to author and publish a custom Recipe template, letting you define how infrastructure should be deployed and configured within your environment."
+description: "Learn how to author and register a custom Recipe template to automate infrastructure provisioning"
 weight: 500
 categories: "How-To"
 tags: ["recipes"]